ddc-java-14/vaccination-pocket-keeper/docs/index.md

 * There should be a listing of all past vaccinations within a certain date range.
 * It would be nice to have the next upcoming doses calculated by taking the user birthday in conjunction with age range to determine these.
-* It would be nice to have a list of resources that a user can have which specify what are the most common vaccines.
 * The app will send friendly reminders to the user through email, notification, or SMS when vaccinations are due (for example, tetanus and COVID-19 shots).
 * The app will use OCR recognition to automatically fill in vaccination information.
   * [An OCR Recognition Package](https://github.com/tesseract-ocr/tesseract)